raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 Now here's another question. `Hash` is part of Ruby's standard idioms, so an autovivifying hash isn't a big leap away from how Ruby already works.
 There is precedent for a hash to have default values, even dynamically generated default values.

 But JavaScript doesn't have anything like Ruby's `Hash` to begin with.
-So whether we're building a brand new `Hash` class, or using the lightweight, idiomatic approach, we're taking *two* steps forward with autovivifying hashes, we're promoting the idea of a dictionary generating default values, and also promoting the idea that the entire process is recursive.
+So whether we're building a brand new `Hash`/`HashMap` class, or using the lightweight, idiomatic approach, we're taking *two* steps forward with autovivifying hashes, we're promoting the idea of a dictionary generating default values, and also promoting the idea that the entire process is recursive.
 Well, maybe one-and-a-half steps forward, a sesqui-leap outside of the comfort zone.

 What do we get in return?
 We get to write: